-4.3 Preferred Recycle Materials to be Part of The Landscape Design in The Upcycled Garden elements in the master plan (Fig. 8).
+4.3 Preferred Recycle Materials to be Part of The Landscape Design in The Upcycled Garden

+18 upcycle hardscape design picture is included in the questionnaire to study on the user preference of household waste to create the upcycle hardscape.
+The design with the highest mean value will be chosen to be proposed as the landscape elements in the master plan (Fig. 8).
 Table 2 shows the mean and standard deviation for user preference of recycled hardscape.
 DA1, DA2 and DA3 is on the pavement selection.
 DA1 stands for pavement made of bottle caps, DA2 is pavement made of tyres, and DA3 stands for pavement made of glass bottles.
 Among all the item, DA1 hold the highest value of mean that is 4.15.
 While for the seating elements; DB1 is benches made of old wooden furniture; DB2 made of tyres and DB3 made of plastic bottles and bottle caps.
 Among the bench's selection, DB2 were the most preferred with highest mean score of 4.18.
 As for the cycling facilities; DC1 is a bike rack made of wooden furniture, DC2 made of the pallet, and the most preferred material and design is DC3 that made of tyres.
-The other complementary elements being included is DD1 which is chairs and table made of the tyre, while DD2 represent chairs and table made of 4.29.
+The other complementary elements being included is DD1 which is chairs and table made of the tyre, while DD2 represent chairs and table made of metal container, and DD3 stands for chairs and table made of plastic bottle caps.
+DD1 score the highest mean among the three of 4.29.
 Apart from that, the screen to buffer from bad views and bad odours were represent by DE1 which is walls made of glass bottles, while DE2 is walls made of CD, and DE3 is made of polystyrene cups.
 DE2 hold the highest mean score of the wall.
 (4.24).
 The other hardscape to support the softscape elements is planter box that represent by DF1; a planter box made of tyres, DF2 is made of plastic bottles, and DF3 stands for a planter box made of a glass bottle.
 DF2 is selected as the item that holds the highest mean record of 4.37.